ClementNerma/Peggy/README.md

 }
 ```

+The main advantage of using parser generators is the better performances (~ 10 times than the optimized runtime engine), as well as the easier use and safety: you will directly extract the informations from your grammar without having to check unreachable statements.
+This also means that updating your grammar will instantly show what parts of your code needs to be updated.

+The generated types are optimized to be as lightweight and easy-to-use as possible ; the only corner case being the use of the `Rc` type to store informations in recursive patterns.
-The success type returned by `::exec` is generated depending on the input grammar.

-If your IDE doesn't expand procedural macros and doesn't provide you informations about the generated types, you can take a look at the result's content by using the `dbg!()` macro (or `format!("{:#?}")` for formatting purposes).
+The success type returned by `::exec` is generated depending on the input grammar ; if your IDE doesn't expand procedural macros and doesn't provide you informations about the generated types, you can take a look at the result's content by using the `dbg!()` macro (or `format!("{:#?}")` for formatting purposes).

 All of the generated types implement the `Debug` and `Clone` traits.